primer/react/docs/content/TextInput.md

 ## Component props

-Props other than the ones listed here are forwarded to the underlying React `input` component.
+Native `<input>` attributes are forwarded to the underlying React `input` component and are not listed below.

 | Name | Type | Default | Description |
 | :- | :- | :-: | :- |